-(Dated: October 30, 2017)
+(Dated: November 1, 2017)

 Quantum Mechanics is all about wavefunctions and their interactions.
-If one seeks to understand QM, then a deep intuitive understanding of wavefunctions and wavefunction collapse would seem essential, indispensible.
+If one seeks to understand QM, then a deep intuitive understanding of wavefunctions and wavefunction collapse would seem essential, indispensable.
 That's where it all starts, the causal origin of the quantum as manifested in the physical world.
+We introduce a wavefunction comprised of the geometric elements of the Pauli algebra of space - point, line, plane, and volume elements - endowed with quantized electromagnetic fields.
+Wavefunction interactions are described by the geometric product of geometric Clifford algebra, generating the Dirac algebra of flat Minkowski spacetime, the particle physicist's S-matrix.